michaelbach/FrACT10/CONTRIBUTING.md

 - I like to put "{" on the end of the line _preceding_ the code block
 - I usually surround operators by blanks
 - I usually place 2 empty lines between functions
-- I strongly prefer camelCase over underlines
+- I prefer camelCase over underlines
-- long variable/function names can take over much of the documentation
+- long variable/function names can replace much documentation

 ## Does this repository follow a certain commit message pattern?

-No, I don't have enough experience for that yet.
+No.

 ## How do I set up the development environment for this project?

 Necessary directory structure:<br>
-`┳-misc/cappFrameworks/AppKit… etc. from Cappuccino` `┗FrACT10/_cappDevelop/… all project files`
+`┳-misc/cappFrameworks/AppKit… etc. from Cappuccino`<br>
+`┗FrACT10/_cappDevelop/… all project files`

 A different directory structure can be used by editing the 2 pertinent framework links in `index.html`.
 Currently they read `../../-misc/cappFrameworks` corresponding to the directory structure above, but both can be changed to correspond to your home of the Cappuccino build.

-Depending on the browser you use, you will need to disable cross-origin safety or it will not open using the file:// protocol.
+Depending on the browser you use, you will need to disable¹ cross-origin safety or it will not open using the file:// protocol.
 You can, of course, set up a local web server.<br>
 ¹Easy in FireFox & Safari, no longer easily possible with Chrome.